 • An absence of systematic and comprehensive rubrics for what should be covered in parent training

-Despite the challenges of integrating a holistic best practices approach to parent training into service offerings of any size, the opportunity to do so may be more in reach now than at any other time.
+Despite the challenges of integrating a holistic best practices approach to parent training into service offerings, the opportunity to do so may be more in reach now than at any other time.

 Before going any further, let’s clarify several aspects of caregiver and parent training:

-(4) When service offerings can combine synchronous and asynchronous components, scheduling and content interaction may be made easier and more convenient.
+4. When service offerings can combine synchronous and asynchronous components, scheduling and content interaction may be made more accessible and convenient.
 The COVID pandemic taught us many things, among which is how integrating digital platforms into our service delivery can mean many families can maintain the critical and vital care their child and family needs (Yi & Dixon, 2020).

 Leveraging Digital Platforms for Parent Training

 To this, we turn to how a digital platform can supplement your ABA and multi-discipline service delivery.
-At the most basic level, digital ABA platforms can assist and enhance accessibility, convenience, and by extension the evidence-based resources that help parents support their children with behavioral challenges.
+At the most basic level, digital ABA platforms can assist and enhance accessibility and convenience, as well as, by extension, the evidence-based resources that help parents support their children with behavioral challenges.
 With the help of digital ABA platforms, parents can gain access to professional training, personalized interventions, and data-driven feedback that can help them better understand their child's behavior and how to respond effectively.
 Further, it can help parents more fully understand the treatment their child is receiving.

 Here are some ways in which digital ABA platforms can support parent training:

-1. Customizable interventions: A prepopulated library with expertly developed content is a great starting place and for many, may be just the starting place to start delivering parent training an organization can be confident in.
+2. Customizable interventions: A prepopulated library with expertly developed content is a great starting place.
+For many, it may be the best place to start delivering parent training an organization can be confident in.
 However, having the added benefit of individualizing this content to meet the demands of discerning parents and providers makes this offering even more amenable to the preferences of individual providers.

-1. Data-driven feedback: Beyond just parent training, digital ABA platforms can provide parents with data-driven feedback on their efforts across content areas.
-The feedback can be based on the data collected from the child's behavior, and it can be delivered in real-time.
+3. Data-driven feedback: Beyond parent training, digital ABA platforms can provide parents with data-driven feedback on their efforts across content areas.
+The feedback can be based on the data collected from the child's behavior and delivered in real time.
 The feedback can help parents monitor their child's progress and adjust their interventions accordingly.
 The feedback can also be used to motivate parents and reinforce positive behaviors.

-1. Connected to support: Digital ABA platforms can offer a community of support for parents and providers.
-When a specific lesson or content area is not landing, the content can be adjusted with updates.
-Further, an opportunity for program evaluation is presented which can support further research efforts to ensure our best practices continue to refine.
-No longer do we need to wait for considerable amounts of time for updated editions from authors and publishers.
-Digital platforms can refine content quickly to meet the needs of parents & providers while also ensuring content evolves with up-to-date research and best practices.
+4. Connected to support: Digital ABA platforms can offer a community of support for parents and providers.
+When a specific lesson or content area is not landing, the content can be modified.
+Further, an opportunity for program evaluation is presented, which can support further research efforts to ensure refined best practices.
+We no longer need to wait for considerable amounts of time for updated editions from authors and publishers.
+Digital platforms offer an opportunity to refine content quickly to meet the needs of parents & providers while also ensuring content evolves with up-to-date research and best practices.

-1. Remote consultation: Digital ABA platforms can provide remote consultation services to parents.
-The consultation can be provided by ABA professionals who can offer guidance and advice to parents on how to support their child's behavior.
-The consultation can be delivered through video conferencing or messaging platforms, making it convenient for parents to access.
+5. Remote consultation: Digital ABA platforms enable ABA providers to deliver remote consultation services to parents.
+These consultations can be provided by ABA professionals who offer guidance and advice to parents on supporting their child's behavior.
+Consultations can be delivered through video conferencing or messaging platforms, making it convenient for parents to access.

-These are only a handful of benefits that digital support platforms can offer to parents, providers and ultimately the children, adolescents, and adults we serve.
+These are only a handful of benefits that digital support platforms can offer to parents, providers, and ultimately, the children, adolescents, and adults we serve.
 The early adoption of these platforms can come with both challenges and opportunities.
 It is an exciting opportunity for us to leverage technology platforms to enhance our clinical activities in a way that can make meaningful differences to those we are in service to.
-No platform will do exactly what we want right now but with time and contributions from users we can refine and make what we have more inclusive, accessible, and ultimately do right by those we serve.
+With contributions from users, we can continue to refine and make our platform more inclusive and accessible to do right by those we serve.

 TCF-Headshot-1